risavkarna/blog/ck8yzzh5201bgn3s1fewvrz47.md

 The key to our survival in this new *covidiocratic* world order would be to understand the signs and warnings we have had since many years, accept our past mistakes openly and move on together to fight the new ~~COVID-19~~ SARS virus.

 Speaking of keys, I found myself quoting earlier to my friend the popular 3NF ideal, "The key, the whole key and nothing but the key.
 So help me Codd".
 It reminded me that as computer scientists we don't shy away from [beta substituting](https://en.m.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction_2) God.
 Or as developers of worlds and as gamers in those worlds, we roleplay as God.
-But we also see similar grandiose delusions among public leaders making excuses for power grabs.
+But we also see similar grandiose delusions among many public leaders gaming our current world with their unjustified decisions and power grabs.
 Now is the absolute wrong time to have God-delusions or taking power hungry measures alike those from our political and high positioned covidiots.

 The key is probably to be less covidiotic and more human.

-This needs to be normalized way beyond the known normal forms.
+(This needs to be normalized way beyond Codd's normal forms.)